 Michigan Technological University (www.mtu.edu) is a leading public research university developing new technologies and preparing students to create the future for a prosperous and sustainable world.

 Michigan Tech began in 1885 as a school for mining engineers, to support the copper mines that flourished here.
-As the mines closed and the economy changed, Michigan Tech changed too, developing recognized expertise in automotive, civil, environmental and chemical engineering, as well as more recently, biomedical engineering and environmental science.
+As the mines closed and the economy changed, Michigan Tech changed too, developing recognized expertise in automotive, civil, environmental and chemical engineering, as well as more recently, health sciences, biomedical engineering and environmental science.

 Michigan Tech stresses hands-on learning.
 Undergraduate participation in research is the norm.
 In our Enterprise Program and other special opportunities, students can try their hand at solving real-world problems, using the skills they’ve learned in class.
 They invest real money in the stock market; build satellites, snowboards, and video games; and journey to foreign nations to help the less-fortunate with improve their access to clean water, sanitation, schools and other societal needs.